BenTaylorPublic/screeps/README.md

-        If they have too little, they'll look for a room which has > tooLittle If a room has too much, they'll look for a room with < tooMuch If all rooms have too much, it'll stop mining it This logic will be done by the empire controller with rooms that are RCL8 I think Only every 100 ticks
+        If they have too little, they'll look for a room which has > tooLittle If a room has too much, they'll look for a room with < tooMuch If all rooms have too much, it'll stop mining it Some minerals will be marked to break them back down This logic will be done by the empire controller with rooms that are RCL8 I think Only every 100 ticks
     Transactions will have to have a queue system